ComboStrikeHQ/docker-rails/README.md

 The default configuration enables the `default` and `mailers` queues.

 ### Logging / Logentries
-We use [Logentries](https://logentries.com/) for application logging.
+[Logentries](https://logentries.com/) is used for application logging.
 If you provide a Logentries token, app server and sidekiq log output if forwarded to Logentries.
 Using Logentries is optional.

 We recommend using the [lograge](https://github.com/roidrage/lograge) gem for better log output.

-You can configure Logentries logging:

 Environment Variable | Description | Default Value
 --- | --- | ---